vazco/meteor-universe-e2e/README.md

 Chai docs about assertion styles can be found at [chaijs.com](http://chaijs.com/guide/styles/)

 We do not accept configuration options for Chai.
-If you want to add new plugin etc. please just extend provided instance in your app.
+If you want to add new plugin etc. please just extend provided instance in your app (`chai-as-promised` is already installed for your convenience).

 #### Selenium